baileylantrip/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model not considered to be zero.
 Assuming the confidence level is 95%, our p-value, 5.35e-11, is far less than our significance level of 0.05.
 We therefore have enough reason to reject the null hypothesis that our slope is zero.

-The linear model predicts mpg of MechaCar prototypes effiectly given the r-squared value is 0.7149, meaning that the linear regression model explains approx. 71% of the variability.
+With an R-squared value of 0.715, the linear model predicts mpg of MechaCar prototypes effiectly.
+There is a  71.5% chance that future data will fit this model.

 ## Summary Statistics on Suspension Coils
 ### Question to Address: